• Skip to main content

 Wisdom Wednesday Webinar

 In Canada, the UK and many other countries, governments have been exploring the use of Central Bank Digital Currencies — CBDCs.
 Like so many things digital, CBDCs are promoted as necessary to control fraud and criminal transactions, and for convenience.
-Judith Ratcliffe, has written the book on CBDCs — and joins us from the UK to explain what lies beyond the hype, … [Read more...] about Wisdom Wednesday Webinar: Beyond the CBDC Hype
+Judith Ratcliffe has written the book on CBDCs — and joins us from the UK to explain what lies beyond the hype, what … [Read more...] about Wisdom Wednesday Webinar: Beyond the CBDC Hype

 Next Page »